hugerte/hugerte/.github/ISSUE_TEMPLATE/feature_request.md

 ### 🚦 How important would you rate the requested feature or improvement?
 *Choose from nice-to-have, important or critical.*

+## ❤️ Thank you
+Thank you for taking the time to submit us this feature request!
+Maybe you have another two minutes for quickly [filling out a survey](https://hugerte.org)?
+Just in case.
+_(Please delete this section.)_

 ---

 If you'd like to see this implemented sooner, add a 👍 reaction to this post.